 It’s also not a venture capital thing.
-A startup can develop absolutely organically without venture capital and without an accelerator.
-Things such as a burn rate is not to be used in proper value or growth estimation and risk management.
-Also it is most definitely not related to the average age of the founders and the team.
+A startup can develop organically without venture capital and an accelerator.
+Burn rates are not to be used in proper value or growth estimation and risk management.
+Also, they are most definitely not related to the average age of the founders and the team.

-What does it really mean to be a startup?
+What does it mean to be a startup?

-Startup is an early, fragile and immature stage of a newly founded company.
-People who are used to old economy, process and complex approval activities, love the idea of “just doing something”.
-Many people seem to understand a startup as an agile organization which gets ideas to market in a very fast pace.
-That might be happening but this is not what defines a startup.
+A startup is an early, fragile, and immature stage of a newly founded company.
+People who are used to the old economy, processes, and complex approval activities love the idea of “just doing something.”
+Many people seem to understand a startup as an agile organization that gets ideas to market very quickly.
+That might be happening, but this is not what defines the term.

-There is no differentiator in time and age of the company and neither is it defined by the size of the team or organization.
-A company is no longer a startup, once they have established one or more sustainable business models.
-A startup is the mode of survival of a newly founded company.
-When money comes in via different channels every month and when you can’t predict growth for even six months.
+There is no differentiator in the time and age of the company, and neither is it defined by the size of the team or organization.
+A company is no longer a startup once it has established one or more sustainable business models.
+A startup is the mode of survival of a newly founded company when money comes in via different channels every month and when you can’t predict growth for even six months.

-When a startup has established a sustainable business model, has a product or service, partners and major clients, it will lose its status as startup.
-They might be still called that by others but it would be wrong to market the company as being a startup.
+When a new company has established a sustainable business model and has a product or service, partners, and major clients, it will lose its status as a startup.
+They might still be called that by others, but it would be wrong to market the company as being a startup.

 A curious conversation

-One time in London, I overheard a conversation of two business individuals, who introduced themselves and their employer along with that.
-One asked the other person, “when has your company been founded?” and the other person replied, “We’re a startup and have been founded nine years ago.”
+Once in London, I overheard a conversation between two business individuals who introduced themselves and their employers.
+One asked the other person, “When has your company been founded?”
+The other person replied, “We’re a startup and were founded nine years ago.”

-Rightfully so the first person is highly irritated, hearing that statement.
-He proceeds to validate that by asking, “You’re a nine year old startup?!” and the other person was seemingly irritated as well when he came to realize, they lost their startup status a long time ago and just clung on that for the formal introductions, when meeting business partners and prospects.
+Rightfully so, the first person is highly irritated upon hearing that statement.
+He verifies that by asking, “You’re a nine-year-old startup?!”
+The other person was also seemingly irritated when he realized they had lost their startup status long ago and just clung to that for formal introductions when meeting business partners and prospects.

 The flavor of a toasted brand

 I get it.
 It’s like selling yourself and your company as fresh and agile in your marketing.
 Use some “big data” and compute it “in the cloud” with your hip “startup” company.
 That’s like a 60-year-old showing up in a tee and basecap with a skateboard.
-If you’re just done with moving into your third or fourth or fifth office building, you’re just no startup company anymore.
+If you’re just done moving into your third, fourth, or fifth office building, you’re no startup company anymore.

-And that’s ok!
+And that’s okay!
 I love working with established companies with experienced staff just as much.
 Be proud of being mature and stable.
-Your clients will love the long lasting relationships with suppliers that will be still around in two or three years.
-That’s not vendor risk management, that’s merely common sense.
-You’d do the exact same thing when buying home appliances.
+Your clients will love the long-lasting relationships with suppliers that will still be around in two or three years.
+That’s not vendor risk management; that’s merely common sense.
+You’d do the same thing when buying home appliances.

 Photo credit: Sebastiaan ter Burg